-Insect HotelDargaville High School Students received $1,400 from the Kaipara District Council Biodiversity Fund to build the hotels for insects.
+Insect HotelDargaville High School students received $1,400 from the Kaipara District Council Biodiversity Fund to build the hotels for insects.
 The aim of this to increase the biodiversity in the Gordon Street Reserve area.

 On Friday 21 September 2012 the group of Year 10 students were involved with building a range of insect hotels, or wildlife havens, on the Reserve.
-The students reasearched and came up with the Ponga and Totara log designs, hollowing them out, drilling holes and bolting a perspex glass viewing area on top.
+The students researched and came up with the Ponga and Totara log designs, hollowing them out, drilling holes and bolting a perspex glass viewing area on top.

 Next term the students plan to add rocks to the bottom of the stream that runs through the reserve and plant natives along the banks.

 This project started two years ago with an application to the Ministry of Justice for funding for anti graffiti in communities. $27,500 was pledged to Dargaville to work with young people and we hired a local artist as the project manager.
 The project is now in its final stages and will come to an end in December 2011.